fractalrobots/fractalrobots.github.io/team.md

 **Sam Kriegman**
+was a postdoc at the University of Vermont when this research was originally conducted and the paper was written (winter, 2020/21).
-is a Postdoctoral Fellow at Harvard University.
+Sam is now a Postdoctoral Fellow at Harvard University.
 His research explores evolutionary robotics: the automatic creation of novel, functional, embodied machines.
 These machines can in some cases perform useful work, or they may be used as scientific tools to understand evolution, development and adaptive behavior in living systems.
 Sam